Area15: Features

-Chris Wink, a founder of the Blue Man Group, is Area15's director of content, and the facility includes a 1500 sqft mirror room known as Wink World, opened in January 2021.
-At the end of the month, chef Todd English opened a restaurant at Area15 known as The Beast.
+Chris Wink, a founder of the Blue Man Group, is AREA15's director of content, and the facility includes a 1500 sqft mirror room known as Wink World, opened in January 2021.
+At the end of the month, chef Todd English opened a restaurant at AREA15 known as The Beast.
 Prior to opening in its permanent location at the facility, The Beast operated as a pop-up restaurant, occupying an outdoor events area.
 In February 2021, a 6300 sqft golf simulator attraction was added, and Emporium opened its arcade and bar.

 Meow Wolf's Omega Mart is an interactive walk-through art exhibit that is themed after a grocery store.
 It measures 52000 sqft and includes items for purchase.
 Meow Wolf spent three and a half years planning Omega Mart, and more than 325 artists worked on the project.
 It opened on February 18, 2021.
-Ahead of the opening, Meow Wolf created a vintage-style advertisement for Omega Mart that featured a fake version of singer Willie Nelson, created through deepfake.

-In 2021, Area15 also added a four-acre, outdoor event space known as The Grounds.
+In 2021, AREA15 also added a four-acre, outdoor event space known as The Grounds.
 It was built on the former site of Scandia Family Fun Center, and would be used for concerts and festivals.
 Later in the year, The Grounds hosted the Daytime Stage for the iHeartRadio Music Festival.

-Area15 also added the Lost Spirits distillery in 2021.
-It is a distillery housed within a dreamlike cluster of tasting rooms themed around the company's distilled spirits.
-It is often described by journalists as a "boozy amusement park" or "Willy Wonka for adults."
+AREA15 also added the Lost Spirits distillery in 2021.
+It was a distillery housed within a dreamlike cluster of tasting rooms themed around the company's distilled spirits.
+It was often described by journalists as a "boozy amusement park" or "Willy Wonka for adults."
+It closed in 2024.

-Illuminarium Experiences and Panasonic are scheduled to open an immersive attraction in 2022.

-On January 11, 2023, Universal Parks & Resorts announced a new "horror experience," which will be the anchor tenant in a new 20-acre expansion of Area15.
-Unlike Universal's temporary Halloween Horror Nights events, this building will be a permanent and year-round fixture, occupying a 110,000 square-foot space.

-Second location

-A second location is scheduled to open in Orlando, Florida in 2024.
+Illuminarium, a multisensory virtual reality attraction, opened in 2022.
+The Wall, a music and events venue, was added in 2023.
+At that time, AREA15 included two retailers, while entertainment-focused tenants occupied the remaining spaces.

+In February 2024, Lionsgate announced a partnership with Area15 to open the John Wick Experience, an attraction based on the eponymous film series, by the end of the year.
+Chad Stahelski and his company 87North Productions were involved in the overall design of the experience, which will allow guests to step into the Las Vegas Continental and be tasked with high-stakes missions, as well as visiting a themed bar and retail shop.
+Old warehouses west of the main building were repurposed for additional Area15 venues, including the John Wick attraction.

+Vegas Immersive District

+The Vegas Immersive District, named in 2024, will be a mixed-use 20-acre addition to Area15, located north of the main building.
+It began construction in 2023, and will include a hotel and residential housing, as well as office, retail and dining space.

+It also features Universal Horror Unleashed, a year-round Halloween attraction by Universal Destinations & Experiences, which opened on August 14, 2025.